Home>Our Work>Prothonotary Warbler Partnership

 Prothonotary Warbler Partnership

 In 2020 we started a partnership with prothonotary warblers.
 It started with placing some nest boxes up along the Paw Paw River to create an easier opportunity for paddlers to see and enjoy these species of special concern in Michigan.
-We have led several paddling events to see these warblers and nest boxes but have yet to get a warbler to nest successfully in our man-made nest boxes.
-We are still figuring out what it takes to have them nest successfully in the nest boxes.
-While we figure this out, we have started a new phase of the partnership and need your help to collect and record sightings to help us understand where these warblers are using the watersheds.
+We have led several paddling events to see these warblers and nest boxes.
+We are still figuring out what it takes to have them nest successfully in the nest boxes on a regular basis.
+While we figure this out, we have started the next phase of the partnership and need your help to collect and record sightings to help us understand where these warblers are using the watersheds.

 "Indicator species provide important information on habitat quality and the ecological integrity of ecosystems.
 Indicator species have been studied to sound the alarm when ecosystems are degraded or threatened, but they also may be used to measure the success of habitat management and conservation activities."
 Hoover, Jeffrey P. 2009.
 “Prothonotary Warblers as Indicators of Hydrological Conditions in Bottomland Forests.”
 In Proceedings of the Fourth International Partners in Flight Conference: Tundra to Tropics, edited by Terrell D. Rich, Coro Arizmendi, Dean W. Demarest, and Craig Thompson, 128–137.
 Partners in Flight.